×

 Lost your car key?
 Want to know what to do next?
 Here’s everything you need to know about car key replacement.

 There are two kinds of car owners out there.
-The first kind safeguard their car’s key like a treasure.
+The first kind of people safeguard their car keys like a treasure.
 The second kind, no points for guessing, keeps losing their keys!
 So, what should you do if you lose your car key?
-Will your car insurance cover car key replacement?
+Will your auto insurance cover car key replacement?
 We’ve answered some of the most frequently asked questions on car key replacement in this post.
 Read on to find out more.

-The laser-cut keys do not have multiple notches, and instead, they have a single groove cut in the middle.
-These types of keys are harder to copy and expensive to replace, and it can cost you up to $100 to replace these keys.
+The laser-cut keys do not have multiple notches; instead, they have a single groove cut in the middle.
+These types of keys are harder to copy and expensive to replace, and they can cost up to $100.

 Key fob

 Using a key fob, you can lock and unlock your car at the click of a button.
-Some key fobs allow you to start the engine too.
-The replacement charge for this is quite high, and you will be spending $200 to $500.
+Some key fobs also let you start the engine.
+However, the replacement charge for this is quite high, and you will spend $200 to $500.

-Transponder keys or chipped keys have an RFID chip embedded in the key’s head.
-So, if you lose a transponder key and don’t have a backup key, your only option is to visit your dealership.
+Transponder keys or chipped keys have an RFID chip embedded in their heads.
+If you lose a transponder key and don’t have a backup key, your only option is to visit your dealership.

 Smart keys, also called keyless ignition, are costly to replace.
 The push-button in your car is paired with the smart key.
 So, every time you push the ‘push button’ with the key near the car, the vehicle will start.

-It saves you a lot of time in starting your car.
-But, if you lose the key, like a transponder key, you need to spend a lot of time and money to replace it.
-You’ll have to visit the dealership and wait till the new key arrives – this can take several days!
+It saves you a lot of time starting your car.
+But if you lose the key, like a transponder key, you need to spend a lot of time and money to replace it.
+You’ll have to visit the dealership and wait until the new key arrives—this can take several days!

-To replace your car’s key, you need to contact a locksmith or the car dealership where you bought your vehicle.
+To replace your car’s key, contact a locksmith or the dealership where you bought it.

-The car dealership might have a replacement key to open your vehicle if you don’t have access to a spare one.
-You can contact roadside assistance and tow your vehicle to the dealership.
-Also, try calling a mobile locksmith or a locksmith specialized in making car keys to begin the replacement process.
+If you don’t have access to a spare key, the car dealership might have a replacement key to open your vehicle.
+You can contact roadside assistance and have your vehicle towed to the dealership.
+You can also try calling a mobile locksmith or a locksmith specializing in making car keys to begin the replacement process.

 Sometimes, your car warranty could cover lockouts.
 Try contacting your dealer and check with him.